 You have the right to return to a position you had before military leave for up to five years.
 Federal law also prohibits employers from hiring discrimination by refusing to hire veterans.

 You are protected by the Family Medical Leave Act to take up to twelve weeks off, without pay, to care for a family member or yourself due to illness.
-More on the FMLA will be explained later on.
+Our qualified Dallas employment attorney will defend those rights.